 Taste Profile

-Karanda has a distinct earthy.
+Karanda has a distinct, earthy and nutty flavour.
+It’s mild to bitter in taste and this bitterness reduces on cooking.
 In simple terms, it is an acquired taste.

-Sometimes they turn out to be bitter and those are best discarded.
+Sometimes, some of the bulbils turn out to be very bitter or weird in taste and those are best discarded.

 Availability

 Karanda or air potatoes are local to India.
-They are mainly available in monsoons in the local markets in Kokan and you can purchase them by weight.
+It is a hyperlocal wild food.
+They are mainly available in monsoons in the local markets in Kokan and Goa.
+They are mainly sold by vata aka portions or weight.

 Only a few specific vendors at specific places sell it in Mumbai Markets (like Dadar market, Borivali market, etc) and you won’t find them sold online.